 A few weeks from that incident, I woke up in the morning and sat on one side of the bed.
 Zaatara was sitting on the other side of the bed.
 In calm voice I told him: “I am leaving Jerusalem and moving back to Vancouver in 6 weeks”.
 On that day, there was no broken china, no slammed doors, no arguing and no hysterics of any kind.
 I did move to Vancouver according to my schedule where I continue to create my own self-made somewhat happy ever after.
 This I do feel proud of.
 Who knew that a lesson in art appreciation would lead to this point?
 I am as surprised as you.

-There are many fine definitions of art, but here I would chose:
+There are many fine definitions of art, but here is one I would chose:

 The aim of every artist is to arrest motion, which is life, by artificial means and hold it fixed so that a hundred years later, when a stranger looks at it, it moves again since it is life.William Faulkner